-Proper Posture: These 3 Tips Can Improve Your Running Form
+Proper Running Form: 3 Tips to Improve your Running Technique

 Maybe you’ve been running regularly for a while now, but it still doesn’t seem quite effortless or even enjoyable.